Rudolf Slánský: Power in the postwar period

 In 1945, after World War II, Slánský and other Czechoslovak leaders returned from exile in London and Moscow, holding meetings to organize the new National Front government under Edvard Beneš.
-At the 8th Party Congress of the Czechoslovakian Communist Party in March 1946, Slánský was chosen as General Secretary of the Communist Party.
+At the 8th Party Congress of the Communist Party of Czechoslovakia in March 1946, Slánský was chosen as General Secretary of the Communist Party.
 He was the number two man in the party behind party chairman Gottwald, who became leader of a coalition government after elections held that year.